microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

     | | | |
     ```

-Note how we had to provide an explicit instruction ("Translate to Spanish") in zero-shot prompting, but it gets inferred in the one-shot prompting example.
+Note how we had to provide explicit instruction ("Translate to Spanish") in zero-shot prompting, but it gets inferred in the one-shot prompting example.
 The few-shot example shows how adding more examples allows models to make more accurate inferences with no added instructions.

 ### Prompt Cues